-Scope of the 'Decarbonization of Transport in Africa: A transport planning perspective' project
+Download and read the workshop summary report for "Decarbonisation of Transport in Africa: A transport planning perspective"!

 - How can governments in Africa harness the economic, environmental and social benefits of decarbonisation of transport?

 - What would it take to accelerate electric vehicle adoption consistent with national climate goals?
 Will other forms of low carbon fuels and fuel efficiency play a significant role?